appliedblockchain/ab-website/README.md

 # HTML CONTENT OF THE POST (only for local posts; not for external news or medium posts)
 ```
 > the corresponding category for **any** Medium post is `blog`

 > the corresponding category for **any** external news post is `news`

 * Add the corresponding image in `resources/images/posts`
-    * If doesn't work: check file extension (needs to be jpeg)
+    * If doesn't work: check file extension (needs to be `.jpg`)
-    * File cannot be over 1000 px wide and 100 KB
+    * File cannot be over 1000 px wide and 150 KB
     * If you don't have an image, leave the `image:` tag empty, a default image is set.

 #### Post content html structure